-To improve computational efficiency, we introduce a set of latent indicator variables that identify which predictor variable has no effect, which has a linear effect, and which has a nonlinear effect.
-We introduce an extension of the so-called hierarchical uniform distribution as the prior for these latent variables to reduce overfitting and provide effective multiplicity adjustment.
+Similar to \citet{ross:rubi:19}, we introduce a set of latent indicator variables that identify which predictor variables have no effect, which have linear effects, and which have nonlinear effects.
 Another set of latent variables allows for locally adaptive smoothness of the predictor functions via their basis selection.
 The proposed model employs semi-conjugate prior distributions such as Zellner's $g$-prior distribution \citep{zell:86}, which allows us to analytically compute the marginal posterior distributions of certain subsets of the parameters.
 By iteratively sampling from the conditional distributions of either the joint posterior distribution or its marginal posterior distribution, we construct an efficient partially-collapsed Gibbs sampler \citep{vand:park:08}.
 Convergence of the sampler is further improved via the ``pseudo-prior'' method developed by \citet{carl:chib:95}.
 Finally, we introduce efficient MCMC samplers to fit the model chosen by the model selection procedure.
 Using a suite of simulations and applied examples, we illustrate how our proposed method outperforms existing Bayesian methods in terms of both computational efficiency and model selection performance.

-This paper is organized as follows.
+The paper is organized as follows.
 Section~\ref{sec:mp} introduces our formulation of the APLM, including the nonparametric models that we use for the predictor functions and the latent variables that we use to control model selection and smoothness of the predictor functions.
 For model selection and estimation, appropriate prior distributions are devised in Section~\ref{sec:ps} and computational methods for posterior inference in Section~\ref{sec:pi}.
-Section~\ref{sec:numill} validates the our overall proposed \name method through a suite of numerical examples and simulation studies.
-Section~\ref{sec:rd} illustrates the its application to nutritional epidemiology data and Section~\ref{sec:dc} concludes with discussion.
+Section~\ref{sec:numill} validates our overall proposed \name method through a suite of numerical examples and simulation studies.
+Section~\ref{sec:rd} illustrates its application to nutritional epidemiology data and Section~\ref{sec:dc} concludes with discussion.
 The R package for \name is currently available at the first author's github and described in Appendix~\ref{app:1}.
-Proofs of theoretical results are collected in the Appendices~\ref{app:2} and~\ref{app:3}.
+Proofs of theoretical results are collected in Appendices~\ref{app:2} and~\ref{app:3}.